holoviz-topics/holoSeq/HoloSeqOverview.md

 Holoviews dynamic maps require ordinal axis coordinates while a typical assembly haplotype or reference sequence consists of an arbitrary number of chromosomes, or more generally `contigs`, each of a fixed length.
-The contigs must be ordered, usually by name or by length, so they can be placed in a row to create the horizontal axis and for 2D grids, the vertical axis, each with tick marks indicating the start of each contig.
+The contigs must be ordered, usually by name or by length, so they can be placed in a row to create the horizontal axis, and for 2D grids, the vertical axis, each with tick marks indicating the start of each contig.

 The features annotating any track must have a position in the reference sequence used to create the axis.
 It is usually described by the name of the contig, and the number of bases from the start of the contig to the start of the feature.